koenz/angular-datepicker/README.md

 # Animating Angular Datepicker
-*Note: this is a beta version but will be updated frequently.
-Want a improvement or found bug? please use the pull request functionality or create an issue*

 An Animating Datepicker for Angular 2+.
 For some smooth date picking :).
 Including range functionality, multiple calendars next to each other and loads of other functionality.
 Checkout the [Demo page](http://zigterman.com/datepicker) for a preview.

 ## Installation